 Considering counselling for the first time can be an incredibly difficult experience for many people.
 The thought of opening up about the things we're finding most difficult, things that we often don't fully understand, can leave us feeling even more vulnerable and isolated.
-Whatever your difficulty, i.e. Relationship or family problems, bullying, anxiety or low mood, for counselling to 'work', it is really important that you feel comfortable within the relationship between you and your therapist.
-Please feel free to read on or visit my website to learn more or simply call now on 07950775358 to book (appointments available this week in our discrete counselling room in Hartford, Northwich or at your home address by agreement) or for an informal chat about how I can support you.
+Whatever your difficulty, e.g. relationship or family problems, bullying, anxiety or low mood, for counselling to 'work', it is really important that you feel comfortable and safe within the relationship between you and your therapist from the very first contact.

-How I work
+How I work:

 Training, qualifications & experience